Zhora: Of course its not real. You think Id be working in a place like this if I could afford a real snake?

 In many near-future dystopian science fiction settings, prices on some items, particularly natural things created by natural processes, are quite high, as opposed to mass-produced via synthetic processes.
 This is particularly the case if the setting is specifically shown to be one of severe environmental degradation, where agriculture is difficult, natural foodstuffs are unsafe, most natural-born animals are extinct, and resources are stretched so thin that raising something as superfluous as a live animal in your house is madness.
 Either way, people just take it for granted that certain things are not to be had for regular folks, or that if they are, they're grown in batches in laboratories or, in the case of animals, may be machines designed to look like the real thing.

 This trope typically occurs when one character encounters an object, usually food or an animal, and questions the owner about it.
 They may ask "Is this real?" to which the owner of a synthetic item/cloned animal replies "Of course not."
-Or if the character is meant to be fabulously wealthy, or only the best will do, and the item is natural it could be "Of course."
+That, or, if the character is meant to be fabulously wealthy and a wee bit eccentric, they'll say "Of course."